 These gluten free bagels are vegan with an alternative egg wash.
 They use a combination of tapioca flour, psyllium husk and a flour scald to bind the dough together.

-2. Bread rolls
+2. Gluten free bread rolls

 The (very close) cousin to the gluten free bagels, these bread rolls use a scald to ensure they keep their shape and have lovely shiny tops.